jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 The nudged elastic band (NEB) approach is a widely-used method for finding a minimum energy pathway between two configurations of atoms.
 You can use the method to estimate the barrier for the system to transition between the two structures.

 The technique starts with two fixed end points which are fully relaxed (local) minima: the initial and final configurations.
-It then connects these end points with a series of "images" via fictitious springs that "pull" the structures taught over one or more intermediate transition states.
+It then connects these end points with a series of "images" via fictitious springs that "pull" the structures taut over one or more intermediate transition states.

 In this tutorial, we will use the well-known example of an ammonia molecule's [pyramidal inversion](https://en.wikipedia.org/wiki/Pyramidal_inversion#Energy_barrier)